ecodata-technology/.github/README.md

 # .github
-We design custom analytics, data, and software solutions for environmental practitioners in academia and industry.
+We design custom analytics, data, and software solutions for agriculture, natural resources, and pest managment.